top

 How does the Iowa home study for adoption process work?

-The Iowa adoption home study is completed in just a few easy steps:
+The Iowa adoption home study is completed in the following steps:

-Step 2: Submit fingerprints and obtain your criminal records from any applicable law enforcement agencies.
+Step 2: Submit fingerprints and obtain criminal records from applicable law enforcement agencies.
 This will all be part of your background check.

-Step 3: Meet with your home study professional to learn about any additional materials you’ll need for the Iowa adoption home study.
+Step 3: Meet with your home study professional to learn about additional materials needed for the Iowa adoption home study.

 Step 4: Prepare everything you’ll need to give to your social worker.
 (See our Iowa adoption home study checklist below.)